Abdullateef1x/xandeum-pnode-analytics/README.md

 Frontend: http://localhost:3000

-⚠️ Ensure your MongoDB URI is correctly configured before starting the backend.
+⚠️ Ensure MongoDB is running and the backend .env file is configured.

 🗂️ Environment Variables
 Backend (backend/.env)